jonathanafranio/carrossel-glider-js/README.md

 In English:
 Default: "full"
-resolution: it is to choose the carousel layout, for this attribute, you can choose the following options: "text-full-image"; "text-half-image"; "only_text"; "small-thumb"; "only-images";
+resolution: it is to choose the carousel layout, for this attribute, you can choose the following options: "thumbnail"; "medium"; "medium_large"; "large"; "full";
 Any value other than these options will be considered the default value: "only-images".

 En español:
 Defecto: "full"
-resolution: é para escolher a resolução da imagem cadastrada do carrossel, para esse atributo, pode escolher as seguintes opções: "thumbnail"; "médio"; "médio Grande"; "ampla"; "completo";
+resolution: é para escolher a resolução da imagem cadastrada do carrossel, para esse atributo, pode escolher as seguintes opções: "thumbnail"; "medium"; "medium_large"; "large"; "full";
 Qualquer valor diferente dessas opções, ser considerado o valor predefinido: "full".

 ### spaces